 All About Vitamin E

-Chances are, you’ve heard about the wonderful immune-boosting properties of vitamin C or the mood-boosting benefits of vitamin D. But what about vitamin E?
+Vitamins are one of the more common things we talk about here at Rebuild Your Vision.
+After all, chances are that you’ve heard about the wonderful immune-boosting properties of vitamin C or the mood-boosting benefits of vitamin D. But what about vitamin E?
 All vitamins are important, but vitamin E should be at the top of your list.
 This is because it’s an antioxidant that helps the body fight free radicals.
 Don’t think the magic stops there – vitamin E is a safe (and natural) way to reduce cataracts, improve your vision and live a generally healthier lifestyle.

 We always hear talk of vitamins A, C, or D, but vitamin E often gets pushed to the side.
 However, popularity doesn’t always prevail in terms of health.
 Just because it flies low on most of our radars doesn’t mean it isn’t important.